 Olaf: Some people run Olaf top.
 He's a hilariously strong counterpick into certain matchups.
 You want to avoid him for all the same reasons that make him a nightmare to jungle against.
 Good chance he can 1v2 you if you don't have Ignite to cut his healing.

 Pyke: Never attempt a standard gank on Pyke mid or attempt to chase him down in the jungle.
 I promise you, you won't catch him.
 You need serious lockdown and must kill him before CC expires, or he will escape and heal back over half the damage.
 You must wait for him to engage from fog on your midlaner or you have no hope of killing him.

 Take Rift Herald

 Ideally you kill one of their solo lanes with your ultimate right away and use the pressure to secure Rift for free regardless of vision.
 This also lets you get Dragon's Descent back at the same time for added efficiency.
 If you don’t have a likely looking gank window, just take the Rift by yourself.
 Almost nobody bothers to ward the thing and very few junglers even think about it when it spawns.
 Checking for vision is unnecessary.
 It’s like people don’t even know how good it is.
 You will almost never be messed with, kill it super fast with your Flame Breath mark, and get your team a free objective.
 If interrupted, you can usually go right back once they think they've chased you off.
-One final note here, Ravenous Hunter works on the eye damage, so you’ll lose absolutely no life while doing it.
+One final note here, omnivamp works on the eye damage, so you’ll probably heal to full while doing it.